merdmann/3d.js/README.md

 Actually the hackerton was a complete failure since the location in Berlin was cancelled on a very short notice.
 At the end i was my own team working from my home office; which does not matches the spirit of the hackerton at all.

+But finally i decided to continue the thing.

 # Quick start